GON Organizing Tech

 all have to take up residence on our

 computers.
-Move them to external
+Move them to external hard

-hard drives, zip drives, or Cloud
+drives, zip drives, or Cloud storage.

 4.